Fu Zhongwei: Early life and education

 Fu was born in Haicheng County (now Haicheng), Liaoning, in October 1963.
 In 1982, he enrolled at Harbin Institute of Technology, where he majored in management engineering.
 After graduating in 1986, he taught at North China Institute of Aerospace Engineering.
-He also received a MBA from Dalian University of Technology in 1997 and a master's degree in public administration from National University of Singapore in 2006.
+He also received an MBA from Dalian University of Technology in 1997 and a master's degree in public administration from National University of Singapore in 2006.

 Political career

 Fu joined the Chinese Communist Party (CCP) in July 1984.

 Fu got involved in politics in 1988, when he was an official in the Industrial Traffic Audit Division of Dalian Municipal Audit Bureau, where he eventually becoming its director in 1995.
 In 1998, he was appointed assistant director of Liaoning Provincial Audit Office, becoming deputy director in 2001 and director in 2015.
 In 2018, he was named party secretary of Panjin, his first foray into a prefectural leadership role.
 In 2020, he was named chairman of Shenyang Municipal People's Congress, confirmed in 2021.